Attend, Practice & Learn

 All are welcomed.
 No Experience Necessary.

-Our Online Practice & Talk meetings have been the defining feature of our Fellowship since 2001.
-Meeting via Zoom, on Sunday mornings at 9 am, our Practice & Talk meetings are open to the general public; it is ideal for those just starting to explore the Buddhist teachings, as wells as, being relevant to the most veteran of adherents.
+Our Practice & Talk meetings have been the defining feature of our community since our inception.
+Meeting on certain Sunday mornings, at the Mansfield Freeman Center for East Asian Studies, our Practice & Talk meetings are ideal for those just starting to explore the Buddhist teachings, as well as, being relevant to the most veteran of adherents.
 Our simple format makes it easy for any participant to follow along and to come away with a nugget of insight and a touch of the Great Compassion.

 I’ve never meditated before?
 I don’t know anything about Buddhism?